Custom music player layout in Jetpack compose

 }

-Now we’ll write the content
+Now we’ll write the content of Layout composable.
+Couple of points here:

-so that it can apply navigation bars padding appropriatly inside. - We also change the opacity of mini player and full player content as sheet expansion ratio changes.
+4. We also change the opacity of mini player and full player content as sheet expansion ratio changes.

 @Composable